BrianHicks/should/README.md

 The syntax for using should is in a state of flux.
 It will be updated.

+What's being worked on, currently:

+ - Unique ids for dependency management

-Here's the ideas from my list about should:
+Here's some ideas from my list about should:

+ - projects!
  - dependency management / parenting
  - due date and search
  - non-verbose printing format